liquity/dev/README.md

 ### Core Smart Contracts

-`BorrowerOperations.sol` - contains the basic operations by which borrowers interact with their trove: loan creation, ETH top-up / withdrawal, stablecoin issuance and repayment.
+`BorrowerOperations.sol` - contains the basic operations by which borrowers interact with their trove: trove creation, ETH top-up / withdrawal, stablecoin issuance and repayment.
 It also sends borrowing fees to the `LQTYStaking` contract.
 BorrowerOperations functions call in to TroveManager, telling it to update trove state, where necessary.
 BorrowerOperations functions also call in to the various Pools, telling them to move Ether/Tokens between Pools or between Pool <> user, where necessary.

 `TroveManager.sol` - contains functionality for liquidations and redemptions.
 It sends redemption fees to the `LQTYStaking` contract.
 Also contains the state of each trove - i.e. a record of the trove’s collateral and debt.
 TroveManager does not hold value (i.e. Ether / other tokens).
 TroveManager functions call in to PooManager to tell it to move Ether/tokens between Pools, where necessary.